urob/zmk-helpers/README.md

 (each language has its own prefix; see the language files for a complete list of available characters).

 **Note:** These definitions make use of unicode in the background, please see the unicode documentation above for prerequisites.
+For Linux users, make sure to implement the described workaround for a current issue.

 ### Key position shortcuts